MontaineHOA/CCnR/11_architectural_control.md

 Within thirty (30) days after the receipt of plans and specifications, the Committee shall approve or disapprove the proposed improvement.
-The Committee may decline to approve plans and spec1ficat1ons which, m its opinion, do not conform to restrictions articulated 1n this Declaration or to its aesthetic standards.
+The Committee may decline to approve plans and spec1ficat1ons which, in its opinion, do not conform to restrictions articulated 1n this Declaration or to its aesthetic standards.
 The Committee shall indicate its approval or disapproval on one of the copies of the plans and spec1f1cat1ons provided by the applicant and shall return the plans and